5 Worst Productivity Killers All Agencies Should Avoid

 • End with a solution and make someone responsible for implementing it.

-By a friendly environment, I don't mean the most obvious problems like cubicles, uncomfortable chairs or an ugly and boring office design (it's a relict of the past, I hope).
+This doesn't mean the most apparent problems like cubicles, uncomfortable chairs, or an ugly and boring office design (it's hopefully a relict of the past).

-The first problem is an open space.
-Many agencies work this way to make sure that employees are integrated and up to date with ongoing projects and that's a plus.
-The problem is, when you're working in a big hall with other people, you'd rarely have the opportunity to focus and get your things done quickly.
-There will always be someone who talks, walks around, laughs or interrupts you, asking for help.
+However, when you're working in a big hall with other people, it quickly becomes difficult to limit distractions, and you rarely have the opportunity to focus and get tasks done quickly.
+There will always be someone who talks, walks around, laughs, or interrupts you, asking for help.

 Sure, some people will be able to be productive in such an environment, but most of them won't (86% of employees prefer to work alone to achieve maximum productivity).

 1. If you're getting signals from your employees that it's too loud, you'll have to ask people to turn their volume down.
-But I wouldn't recommend asking them to be quiet at all times, the best way of doing that is to set up a quiet time rule for example between 10 a.m. and 2 p.m.
+But we wouldn't recommend asking them to be quiet at all times.
+The best way of doing that is to set up a quiet time rule, for example, between 10 a.m. and 2 p.m.

-2. If you have the opportunity, try to create a silent room where people don't talk, don't laugh, don't eat, but just sit in silence and work.
-It should be a room available to everyone who needs to be alone or among other focused people.
+2. Create a dedicated silent room (possibly a conference room) where people don't talk, don't laugh, don't eat, but sit in silence and work.
+It should be a room that limits interruptions and be available to everyone who needs to be alone or among other focused people.

-If you find yourself thinking about a problem and you're stuck trying to find a solution, it's very likely your brain needs a break.
+If you find yourself thinking about a problem and you're stuck trying to find a solution, your brain likely needs a break.
+And the same goes for your team.

 We can compare a brain to a muscle that needs to rest after a workout.
 Your brain needs to take a break after focusing on one task for a longer time.
 It also needs time to process new information.

-This is how our brain works accordingly to Psychology Today:
+This is how our brain works, according to Psychology Today:

 The frontal lobe brain network is responsible for reasoning, planning, decision-making, and judgment work for you in creative ways when the brain is quiet, not while you are effortfully trying to find a solution to a problem.
 Moments of insight increase as the brain unwinds.
 Why?
 When not actively tackling a task, the brain connects random ideas and consolidates these with prior knowledge into exciting new thoughts, ideas, directions, and potential solutions.